Aahi420/tiger/README.md

 >>>TO USE LAZY SCRIPT

-$ cd fbwV2 && python2 fbwLazy.py
+$ cd tiger && python2 fbwLazy.py